 Next we used the 'princomp' and 'screeplot' functions to determine the number of factors to extract for each question.
 As can be seen in the scree plots for each graph (see Appendix A), there is a clear elbow at 4, 2, 5, and 4 components for questions 1 through 4, respectively.
-Finally principal components analysis was performed using 'principal' function from the 'pysch' package with the correlation matrix for the given question, the suggested number of factors, and the varimax orthogonal rotation.
+Finally, principal components analysis was performed using 'principal' function from the 'psych' package with the correlation matrix for the given question, the suggested number of factors, and the varimax orthogonal rotation.

 The principal components analysis for elicited valence responses resulted in the four rotated components accounting for 18%, 17%, 15%, and 10% of total variance respectively.
 The first component, RC1, had high factor loadings for the hand animated 'Presentation' gesture, and the 'Point' gesture at 50%, 75% and 100% speeds.
 These gestures all had the robot in an arched posed and were performed at a high speed which suggests that RC1 is related to speed or arched pose.
 RC2 had high factor loadings on the 'No, 'Taunt', 'Presentation natural motion', and 'Point at 25% Speed' gestures, all of which are low speed gestures.
 RC3 had high loadings on the 'Bored', 'Cautious', 'Dance natural motion', and 'Look Around natural motion' gestures.
 Only two gestures had high factor loadings on RC4, which makes it difficult to identify.